 You don’t need engineers, complicated builds, or clunky customizations.
 All it takes is sharing your CRM keys and policies, and Heron is quickly tailored to fit your workflow.

-With dedicated on-demand support, your team can focus on funding deals, not troubleshooting software.
+With dedicated on-demand support, your team can focus on funding deals, not troubleshooting software or other manual tasks.
 That means:

 - Faster approvals: Applications validated and ready to underwrite in hours.